dochy-ksti/munyorunyoru/data_sample.md

 			Ground
 			Water
 ```
-This means the Pokemon have 2 'Item's and 3 'Terastal's as its children.
+This means the Pokemon has 2 'Item's and 3 'Terastal's as its children.

-The conversion is below.
+The conversion is below:
 ```Rust
 fn third_to_pokemon(third: Third) -> Pokemon {
     match third {